 By Sandra Tyler, Editor-in-Chief and Founder

 Since its inception in 2013, The Woven Tale Press has been through quite an evolution.
-While I knew it would be Web-based, back then, my primary focus was to feature noteworthy bloggers; I had been blogging for a couple of years, and was frustrated with how quickly posts were relegated to my archives, how my Web presence was largely obscured by the vastness of the web.
+While I knew it would be primarily an online entity, back then, my primary focus was to feature noteworthy bloggers; I had been blogging for a couple of years, and was frustrated with how quickly posts were relegated to my archives, how my online presence was largely obscured by the vastness of the web.